 Group 11 represents the precious metals in the periodic table, our company is focused on alternate technology to extract precious metals in a less invasive method than conventional mining methods.

 Group 11 Technologies was formed to combine the expertise and technologies of several companies to focus on developing, testing and implementing alternate technologies to extract precious metals using In Place Mineral Extraction (IPME) and environmentally friendly solvents.
-The founding partners are enCore Energy Corp, Envirometal Technologies Inc. and Golden Predator Mining Corp.
-Group 11 Technologies intends to test its own projects for the potential to utilize its new technologies for mineral extraction.
+The founding partners are enCore Energy Corp, Envirometal Technologies Inc. and Golden Predator Mining Corp. (now Sabre Gold) Group 11 Technologies intends to test its own projects for the potential to utilize its new technologies for mineral extraction.
 Group 11 will also focus on sourcing environmentally friendly solutions and may consider testing projects for other companies in the future.